cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/android.md

 ## Contact us

-We know it takes work to get environments setup.
+We know it takes work to get environments set up.
 If you have any problems, don't hesitate to contact us.